 Thomas received degrees from West Chester University and The Peabody Conservatory.
-His mentor for many years was Lukas Foss, and he also studied with Steven Mackey, Ron Thomas, Jacques Voois, Michael Connell, and Donald Chittum.
-Thomas also has an active life on Youtube, where his music theory videos and composition videos are approaching 2 million views.
+His mentor for many years was Lukas Foss, and he also studied with Steve Mackey, Ron Thomas, Jacques Voois, Michael Connell, and Donald Chittum.
+Thomas also has an active life on Youtube, where his music theory videos and composition videos have millions of views.

 Thomas is on the faculty at The University of the Arts in Philadelphia, PA, where he chairs the composition department, heads the theory department, oversees the undergraduate core curriculum and teaches piano.
 He has authored his own theory workbook that focuses on both classical and jazz theory and has also taught masterclasses in Santiago, Chile.

 David Bennett Thomas (b.
 1969) is a prolific composer who has composed music for chamber groups, soloists, and choruses around the world.
 He is also active performing and recording in the jazz realm.
 Thomas has received commissions, grants, and awards from organizations to release many albums of both classical and jazz music.
 Thomas also has an active life on Youtube, where his music theory videos and composition videos have millions of views.
 He teaches composition, theory, and piano at The University of the Arts in Philadelphia.
 For more information, please visit www.davidbthomas.com